zo-n-ok/volume_control_by_HandGesture/README.md

-🖐️ Hand Gesture Controlled Volume and Servo Motor
+🎛️ Hand Gesture Volume Control ✋
-This project uses a Python script with OpenCV and MediaPipe to track hand gestures and control system volume.
-It also integrates Arduino to move a servo motor based on detected gestures.
+📌 Description
+This project uses computer vision and hand tracking to control your system's volume based on hand gestures.
+It employs OpenCV, MediaPipe, and the ctypes library for interacting with system volume controls.
+The program tracks your hand through the webcam, detecting the distance between your thumb and index fingertip.
+Based on this distance:

+🤏 Close thumb and index finger: Decrease volume
+✋ Spread thumb and index finger apart: Increase volume

-✨ Features
+🌟 Features

-🖐️ Hand gesture detection using Python (OpenCV + MediaPipe) 🔊 Volume control by pinching thumb and index finger
-🔧 Arduino Uno controls a servo motor based on hand gesture detection
+🖐️ Real-time hand tracking using MediaPipe.
+🔊 Dynamic volume control with hand gestures.
+📺 Visual feedback showing volume percentage.
+⏳ Safety cooldown to prevent rapid unintended volume changes.

-🔧 Requirements
+🛠️ Requirements
-🐍 Python Environment

-Python 3.7 or later
+🐍 Python 3.8 or later
-OpenCV 📸
+📷 OpenCV (cv2)
-MediaPipe 🤚
+🖥️ MediaPipe
-NumPy 🔢
+🔧 NumPy
-PySerial 🔌

-Install requirements using:
-pip install opencv-python mediapipe numpy pyserial

-🛠️ Arduino Setup

-🛠️ Arduino Uno
-🔄 Servo motor
-🔌 USB cable
-💡 Arduino IDE

-🛠️ Setup
-🖥️ Python Script Setup
+🪟 Windows OS (for ctypes volume control)

+🔧 Installation

 Clone the repository:
 git clone https://github.com/zo-n-ok/volume_control_by_HandGesture.git
-cd HandGestureVolumeServo
+cd hand-gesture-volume-control

+Install required packages:
+pip install opencv-python mediapipe numpy

+🚀 Usage

-Run the Python script:
+Run the script:
-python hand_tracker.py
+python hand_volume_control.py

-🔧 Arduino Setup

-Open Arduino IDE and upload the Arduino script (e.g., servo_control.ino).
-Select the correct board and port in Tools > Board and Tools > Port.
-Upload the code to the Arduino Uno.

-🎯 Usage
+Ensure your webcam is connected and accessible.
+Perform gestures:

-🔊 Volume Up: Pinch thumb and index finger apart.
+🤏 Thumb and index finger close together: Volume down
-🔉 Volume Down: Bring thumb and index finger close.
+✋ Thumb and index finger far apart: Volume up

-🔄 Servo Control: The Arduino script reads signals from the Python script to rotate the servo motor based on gesture detection.
+Press 'q' to quit the program.

-🛠️ Troubleshooting
+🔍 Troubleshooting

-✅ Ensure the correct COM port is selected in both Python and Arduino.
-🎥 If the camera doesn't start, check your webcam permissions.
+❗ If the camera doesn’t start, ensure no other applications are using the webcam.
-🔄 If the servo doesn’t move, verify Arduino connections and script upload.
+💡 If hand detection fails, ensure good lighting and place your hand clearly in view.
+🛠️ The volume control may only work on Windows due to ctypes.windll.user32 usage.

+🔮 Future Improvements

+🖐️ Add multi-hand support.
+💻 Implement cross-platform volume control.
+🎯 Fine-tune gesture recognition for smoother control.

-📄 License
+📝 License
-This project is open-source under the MIT License.
+This project is open-source and available under the MIT License.

-Happy coding! 🚀
+🎧 Happy volume controlling! ✋